 The New York Knicks acquired a major upgrade at point guard at the expense of their starting center in a six-player trade with the Dallas Mavericks on Wednesday.
 The trade sends Jose Calderon to New York along with center Samuel Dalembert, wing Wayne Ellington, point guard Shane Larkin and the 34th and 51st picks in Thursday’s NBA Draft in exchange for center Tyson Chandler and point guard Raymond Felton.

+I don’t like the NCAA Tournament.
 I don’t like that college basketball’s regular season provides little postseason incentive.
 I don’t like that the coach is a bigger personality than the players.
 I don’t like that the games are played on neutral courts.
 I don’t like that one bad game or bad call or bad break can end a team’s season.
 I don’t like that “close” becomes a synonym for “well-played.”
 And I don’t like that poor play determines the outcome much

 Most of the star players in free agency are now off the board, but there are still plenty of impact players to discuss in this updated version of the Free Agency Breakdown with unique analytic angles.
 We here at Sheridan Hoops will break everything down for you into bite sized Winners & Losers style pieces.
 The Houston Rockets, GM Daryl Morey and Dwight Howard were WINNERS after agreeing to a four-year deal worth $88 million to finally, mercifully, ending the Dwight Howard sweepstakes.